 Countries across the world are introducing entry restrictions aimed at limiting the spread of COVID-19.
 This new strain of coronavirus first appeared in China towards the end of 2019.

-Positive measures are now being taken by the government of Myanmar in response to the outbreak.
+Positive measures were taken by the government of Myanmar in response to the outbreak.

 All limitations are temporary and constraints will be lifted once the virus is under control.